ianxxiao/use-athena/README.md

 **Is Athena another Grammarly?** No. Grammarly does a great job at editing.
 Athena helps you to find unique ideas with Big Data and AI.

-**When is Athena Coming?** We are planning a beta release in Q1 of 2020, then a full release by end of 2020.
+**When is Athena Coming?** We are planning a beta release in Q1 of 2020, then a full release by the end of 2020.
 If you want to check out the alpha version, please get in touch.

 **Do I need to pay for Athena?** We will offer some features for free, but charge for others.